pkrdac/pkrdac-snapshot/README.md

 ## Frozen supply

-Due to suspicious activities, the following accounts are not eligible in the initial PKRDAC distribution.
+Due to suspicious activities, the following accounts are not eligible in the initial `PKRDAC` distribution.

-These accounts have the right to submit a claim to PKRDAC; if approved the elected custodians will issue their rightful PKRDAC tokens.
+These accounts have the right to submit a claim to `PKRDAC`; if approved the elected custodians will issue their rightful `PKRDAC` tokens.

 If no claim is made within the first 90 days of the DAC being established, these tokens will be treated as burned supply.